...

 4. You submit your claim in the relevant time limit.

-In order to make a sexual abuse claim through the CICA, you must meet the eligibility criteria highlighted above.
-This means the incident must have been reported to the police.
-It is recognised that children may not always be able to make such a report at the time of the incident.
+In order to make a claim for a historical rape through the CICA, you must meet the eligibility criteria highlighted above.
+This means the incident must have been reported to the police and you must cooperate with their investigations.

-Please contact our team to find out if you could claim rape compensation.
+Please contact our team to find out if you could claim compensation for a historical rape.

-How Long Do I Have To Claim For Sexual Assault?
+How Long Do I Have To Claim Compensation?

 Where the person harmed was under eighteen at the time of the incident, the following will be applicable.